cosmos/sdk-tutorials/voter/index.md

 }
 ```

-Now when you restart the app, in the frontend you can cast only 1 vote per poll.
+After you restart the app, a front-end app user can cast only 1 vote per poll.

 ## Introducing a Fee for Creating Polls

 Add the logic for the transaction so that creating a poll costs 200 tokens.

 You already require users to have accounts registered.
-Each user has tokens on balance.
-The only thing you need to do is to send coins from the user's account to a module account before you create a poll.
+Each app end user has tokens on balance.
+The only thing you need to do is to send coins from the app end user's account to a module account before you create a poll.

 ## Add the Bank Keeper to the Voter Module